Servicing

 What information is included in the Loan Management: Servicing Events and Data Requirements document?

 This document covers the data requirements associated with servicing events that servicers will report and includes definitions, reporting frequency, and the corresponding MISMO and Technical Specification information that can be used for mapping purposes.
+It also includes the systems through which events should be submitted and provides implementation milestones and go-live dates (see Implementation timeline) for each event.
 You and your Technology Service Providers should use the Data Requirement document to assess impacts to existing systems and processes.

 What information is included in the Technical Specifications?

-The Technical Specifications provide the JSON schema for a defined set of servicing events, along with sample inbound reporting payloads to Fannie Mae.
+The Technical Specifications provide the JSON schema for a defined set of servicing events, along with event sample inbound reporting payloads to Fannie Mae and event sample response files from Fannie Mae.
 These documents will be updated periodically with:

 • JSON schemas and sample payloads for additional servicing events